michaelrizn/Tesseract-web-qwen-artifacts/README.md

   - These matrices transform the 4D points into a rotated state before projecting them into 3D space.

 - **Projection**:
-  - The 4D points are projected into 3D space using a simple perspective projection.
+  - The 4D points are projected into 3D space using a perspective projection.
+  - Enhanced depth perception through optimized z-coordinate calculations.
   - The resulting 3D points are then projected onto the 2D canvas for rendering.

 - **Oscillation**:
-  - The W-axis is modulated using a cosine function (`Math.cos`) to simulate string-like vibrations, creating a dynamic effect.
+  - The W-axis is modulated using a cosine function to simulate string-like vibrations.
+  - This creates a dynamic effect that helps visualize the fourth dimension.

 ## Controls

-- **Mouse Drag**:
+- **Mouse/Touch Interaction**:
-  - Click and drag to rotate the tesseract in 3D and 4D space.
+  - Click and drag (or touch and drag) to rotate the tesseract in 3D and 4D space.
+  - Horizontal movement controls XY and XW rotations.
+  - Vertical movement controls XZ rotation.

+- **Zoom**:
+  - Use mouse wheel to zoom in/out on desktop.
+  - Pinch gestures for zooming on touch devices.
+  - Dynamic scaling maintains visual clarity at different zoom levels.

-- **Zoom Buttons**:
+- **Touch Features**:
-  - Use the "Zoom In" and "Zoom Out" buttons to adjust the scale of the visualization.
+  - Single-finger drag for rotation.
+  - Two-finger pinch for scaling.
+  - Smooth touch response for natural interaction.